-''' class dallinger.models.Transformation(info_in, info_out)

-An instance of one info being transformed into another. '''
+''' class dallinger.models.Transformation (info_in, info_out) An instance of one info being transformed into another. '''

-'''

-Transformation.type

-a String giving the name of the class.
+- Transformation.type a String giving the name of the class.
 Defaults to "transformation".
-This allows subclassing.

-Transformation.node_id the id of the Node that did the transformation.

-Transformation.network_id the id of the network the transformation is in.

-Transformation.info_in_id the id of the info that was transformed.

-Transformation.info_out_id

-the id of the info produced by the transformation.
+This allows subclassing. - Transformation.node\id the id of the Node that did the transformation. - Transformation.network\id the id of the network the transformation is in. - Transformation.info\in\id the id of the info that was transformed. - Transformation.info\out\id the id of the info produced by the transformation.

 '''

+Transformation.node the Node that did the transformation.

 '''

-Transformation.node

-the Node that did the transformation.

-Transformation.network the network the transmission is in.

-Transformation.info_in the info that was transformed.
+- Transformation.network the network the transmission is in. - Transformation.info\in the info that was transformed. - Transformation.info\out the info produced by the transformation.

-Transformation.info_out

-the info produced by the transformation.

 '''

-'''

 Transformation.repr()

 The string representation of a transformation.

+'''

+'''

+Transformation.json()

-Transformation.json() The json representation of a transformation.
+Return json description of a participant.

+'''

+'''

 Transformation.fail()

 Fail a transformation.

 '''

-3.6.8 Participant
+4.6.8 Participant